 Be on time: I will start on time and end on time.
-Do not arrive late.
+Please do not arrive late; it is a distraction to me and others in the room.

 Electronics: Research shows that electronics in class distracts you and your classmates, so I'm banning them.
 You may not use computers, smartphones, etc., unless medically necessary.
 Bring copies of the class slides on paper.